PureNimble/ISEP-LAPR2/docs/sprintC/US08/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US004 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US004 Submit a request for listing a property sale or rent" since the announcement request should  previously be already on created.
-* There is a dependency to "US006"
+* There is a dependency to "US006 Specify states, districts and cities in the system" since a property has an adress.
-* There is a dependency to "US002"
+* There is a dependency to "US002 Publish any sale announcement on the system"

 ### 1.5 Input and Output Data